linuxboot/heads-wiki/Installing-and-Configuring/Flashing-Guides/Clean-the-ME-firmware.md

  that will be used to flash the cleaned rom. (`sudo dnf install flashrom` or `sudo apt-get install flashrom`.

-With a ch341a programmer, the command would look like the following:
+With a SPI programmer, the commands look like the following (see the [SPI Programmer Best Practices]({{ site.baseurl }}/SPI-Programmer-Best-Practices/) for programmer-specific notes):

 ```shell
 sudo flashrom --programmer [programmer] --read ~/down.rom